Welcome to my Website!

 A selection of old family photographs as well as some recent photos taken during a recent trip in 2005 back to Fryslân have also been added to this website: Photos link.

 I am also interested in preserving in photos heritage extant one room school houses in eastern Ontario and western Quebec.
-A separate website has been created for this purpose.

 Please sign my guestbook!!